 * Norse Mythology, Fairy Tales, & Folk Lore *

-- Magnus Chase and the Gods of Asgard Series by Rick Riordan – Magnus Chase is the Percy Jackson of Norse mythology.
-The third installment, The Ship of the Dead, came out October 3, 2017. (middle grade)
+- Magnus Chase and the Gods of Asgard Series by Rick Riordan — Magnus Chase is the Percy Jackson of Norse mythology.
+This is a trilogy consisting of The Sword of Summer, The Hammer of Thor, and The Ship of the Dead, along with companion books 9 from the Nine Worlds and For Magnus Chase: Hotel Valhalla Guide to the Norse Worlds: Your Introduction to Deities, Mythical Beings, & Fantastic Creatures. (middle grade)

 - Odd and the Frost Giants by Neil Gaiman — This novel is inspired by traditional Norse mythology and takes readers on a “wild and magical trip to the land of giants and gods and back”. (middle grade)

 - The Sea of Trolls (Sea of Trolls Trilogy) by Nancy Farmer — Jack and his sister are kidnapped and enslaved by Saxon invaders.
 This is a daring adventure based on Norse mythology and ancient history complete with trolls and other giant creatures. (middle grade)

 - Loki’s Wolves (The Blackwell Pages, Book 1) by K. L. Armstrong & M. A. Marr — The Blackwell Pages series takes place in the modern day in a town where most inhabitants are direct descendants of the Norse gods Thor and Loki.
 In the last book of the trilogy, these inhabitants have to battle fierce monsters working to bring about the apocalypse. (middle grade)